-For small business owners to vacation, we must step away from the business we built from the ground up, and many times, with no one left in charge.
+For small business owners to take a vacation, requires stepping away from the business we’ve built from the ground up, and many times, with no one left in charge.
 The stakes are much, much higher.
-High stakes are why only 57% of us small business owners take vacations.
-And of those of us who go on vacation, almost 70% of us are checking in with work at least once a day.
+High stakes are why only 57% of small business owners take vacations.
+And of those who go on vacation, almost 70% of us check in with work at least once a day.

 I stopped making excuses for not getting away

-My initial answer to thinking about taking a vacation is usually “I can’t do that’.
-Or, “I can’t afford it.”
+My initial answer to thinking about taking a vacation is usually, “I can’t do that’.
+Or “I can’t afford it.”
 Or, “I can’t afford the time to plan it.”
-All of those reasons are deep-seated in my head and I know they are not correct.
+All of those reasons are deep-seated in my head, and I know they are not correct.
 When I’m starting to feel that way, I change my mindset to “what could I do instead.”
 And that’s what I did.

 The reason for the trip was that my husband had some training scheduled in Germany for work.
 So we approached it as a great opportunity to do something together.
 And a very inexpensive one at that.
 We bought my flight on points, hotels on points, and stayed with some friends in The Netherlands.
 These options took care of the “I can’t afford to go” objection.

-I communicated my time-off in various formats
+I communicated my time off in various formats

 I started to let people know I would be gone immediately after booking my flight.
 Much of the stress associated with small business owners on vacation lies in the unknown.
 What will happen when I’m gone?
 Who’s going to do what?
 Communicating as soon as your plans are set will help you get in front of it.

-Your clients are real people too, who also take vacations.
+Your clients are real people, too, who also take vacations.
 Talk to them.
-Wrap up projects, or, post-pone projects until you get back.
-Just don’t let your clients find out you’re on vacation by your out of office message.
+Wrap up projects, or post-pone projects until you get back.
+Just don’t let your clients find out you’re on vacation by your out-of-office message.